fareadh/sbm2k19-sub2-genap/joystick/README.md

-# KEYPAD FOR MAPLE MINI
+# JOYSTICK FOR MAPLE MINI
 This code is for joystick testing in Maple Mini using Arduino IDE

 ## Contributors: